 When preparing a mass mailing for distribution around campus, please follow these steps:

-- Print address labels in departmental and building order.
+- Print address labels in departmental order.

-- Band together individually named departmental mail by building and stack neatly into trays or tubs.
+- Band together individually named departmental mail and stack neatly into trays or tubs.
 These are provided by Central Mail upon request.
 MASS MAILINGS NOT MEETING THIS REQUIREMENT WILL BE RETURNED FOR COMPLIANCE.